 Locating the best mortgage insurance company in Canada is easy when you have experts guiding you.
 Dundas Life partners with leading insurance companies in Canada.
 You can count on us to provide you with lots of options when you are shopping for mortgage life insurance.

 Let’s be honest.
 No single life insurance company is the best for everyone.
 However, an independent broker like Dundas Life can help you pick a provider that’s perfect for unique needs.

-We can help you buy a mortgage life insurance policy from Canada Life, BMO, Sun Life Financial, RBC Insurance, Manulife, and more.
+We can help you buy mortgage life insurance benefits from Canada Life, BMO, Sun Life Financial, RBC Insurance, Manulife, and more.

 Is mortgage life insurance worth it?

-Mortgage life insurance helps you protect your home financially and doesn’t include a medical exam.
+Mortgage life insurance works and helps you protect your home financially and doesn’t include a medical exam.
 But it lacks the affordability and flexibility of term life insurance.